 - Pros and Cons of Refinancing

-- How To Decide Between a Second Mortgage and Refinance
+- How to Decide Between a Second Mortgage and Refinancing

-- The Bottom Line on Taking Out a Second Mortgage vs. Refinancing
+- The Bottom Line on a Second Mortgage vs. Refinancing

 How Does a Second Mortgage Work?

-HELOCs typically come with variable interest rates, which means that the rate on the account may change during the draw and repayment periods.
+HELOCs typically come with variable interest rates, which means the interest rate on the loan will change according to market factors.

 Home equity loan